sarnold/meta-small-arm-extra/README.rst

 * linux-boneblack recipe depends on Yocto/Poky (meta-yocto-bsp) layers
 * linux-bb-kernel recipe depends on OE-core and either meta-ti or meta-beagleboard BSP layers

-There also some generic and machine-specific recipes here that can be used on any poky or oe-core build; tested on Beagles, RPi, edgerouter, CI-20, and many freescale machines (imx233 to imx6quad).
+There are also some generic and machine-specific recipes here that can be used with various poky or oe-core builds; tested on Beagles, RPi, edgerouter, CI-20, and many freescale machines (imx233 to imx6quad).
+This layer also contains the minimal "machine" info required for beaglebone kernel and u-boot recipes to build properly against oe-core and meta-ti (but is not a stand-alone BSP).

+The current machine-specific support is for BeagleBone and RaspberryPi, with additional support planned for the future.

 To Use This Layer for BeagleBone
 ================================